South Kensington

 South Kensington is a district at the West End of Central London in the Royal Borough of Kensington and Chelsea.
 Historically it settled on part of the scattered Middlesex village of Brompton.
 Its name was supplanted with the advent of the railways in the late 19th century and the opening (and shutting) and naming of local tube stations.
-Many visitors flock to museums and cultural landmarks such as the Natural History Museum, the Science Museum, the Victoria and Albert Museum, and Imperial College London.
-Adjacent affluent centres such as Knightsbridge, Chelsea, and Kensington, are considered some of the most exclusive real estate in the world.
+It is home to several well-known museums and cultural landmarks such as the Natural History Museum, the Science Museum, the Victoria and Albert Museum, and Imperial College London.

 History

 Following the 1851 Great Exhibition in Hyde Park, an 87 acre area, west of what is now Exhibition Road, was purchased by the commissioners of the exhibition, in order to create a base for institutions dedicated to the arts and sciences, leading to the foundation of the Royal Albert Hall, three museums, the Royal School of Mines later a world renowned technological university, the Royal College of Music and the Royal College of Organists there.
 The market gardens of the rural area began to make way for a series of hospitals, such as the Brompton Hospital and the New Cancer Hospital along nearby Fulham Road.
 Adjacent landowners began to develop the land in the 1860s as a result of the transport hub and the general urbanisation boom west of London, and led to the eventual absorption of Brompton and its station into Kensington.
 It was sealed by the arrival of the Metropolitan and District Railways at Brompton, but for public relations reasons, it was re-named "South Kensington" in 1868.
 To facilitate public access to the museums, the railway company built a pedestrian tunnel directly from the station concourse to an exit halfway up Exhibition Road, next to the now defunct Royal Mail sorting office, to avoid crowds having to cross the Cromwell Road.

 In 1906 the new Great Northern, Piccadilly and Brompton Railway company opened the Brompton Road tube station in the vicinity, thus adding a link directly to the political, commercial and financial heart of the capital in Westminster, the West End and the City of London, but owing to under use, it was shut in 1934.
 During the Second World War it was used by the 26th (London) Anti-Aircraft Brigade.

 Since the First World War it has become a cosmopolitan area attracting Belgian and French refugees, but also Poles during the Second World War and after, as well as latterly Spanish, Italian, and American expatriates.
 Some residents also have a Middle Eastern origin.
 The French presence is emphasised by the Lycée Français Charles de Gaulle, the French Institute, housing a theatre now used as the Ciné Lumière with nearby the Alliance française, as well as the Consulate General of France, not far from the French Embassy in Knightsbridge.
 With a French bookshop and many international cafés in the area, it has been called "Paris's 21st arrondissement".